SnowSwordScholar/JellyfinAppleMusicLikeLyrics/README.md

 <div align="center">

-**如果这个项目对你有帮助，请给一个 ⭐️ Star！**
+**If this project helps you, please give a ⭐️ Star!**

 Made with ❤️ by [SnowSwordScholar](https://github.com/SnowSwordScholar)

-本项目与 Apple Inc. 或 Jellyfin 项目无任何官方关联。
+This project has no official affiliation with Apple Inc. or the Jellyfin project.

 </div>